 This invitation will come directly from the Amazon retail team, typically through email.
 To be invited, you need to be attracting Amazon’s attention, we’ll give you some tips a little later on!

 All Amazon SFP sellers must to stick to Amazon Prime’s strict shipping standards.
-That includes buying labels via Amazon’s Buy Shipping Services, directing all customer service enquiries to Amazon, and offering Prime shipping benefits and delivery guarantees.
+That includes:

 Fulfilled by Merchant is the opposite of Fulfilled Prime.
 This is when a seller on Amazon lists their products on Amazon but chooses to ship the products themselves.
-That means sellers are responsible for fulfilling their orders, and do not rely on Amazon for support.
+That means sellers or their 3PL provider are responsible for fulfilling their orders, and do not rely on Amazon for support.

-This is a good option for Amazon sellers seeking more control over their picking, packing and shipping process.
+This is a good option for Amazon sellers seeking more control over their picking, packing and shipping process – it’s also a good way of saving on Amazon FBA fees.

 When selling on Amazon, you’re not just up against the competition, you’re up against the platform.